-Galactose intolerance: Perampanel is prepared with lactose.
-If you have lactose or galactose intolerance you should not take this medication.
+Galactose intolerance: Perampanel tablets are prepared with lactose.
+If you have lactose or galactose intolerance you should not take the tablet form of this medication.

 Kidney function: If you have reduced kidney function or kidney disease, discuss with your doctor how this medication may affect your medical condition, how your medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.

 Liver function: Liver disease or reduced liver function may cause this medication to build up in the body, causing side effects.
 If you have liver problems, discuss with your doctor how this medication may affect your medical condition, how your medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.
 Your doctor may want to test your liver function regularly with blood tests while you are taking this medication.